cnizzardini/cakephp-swagger-bake/README.md

 #### `@SwagPath`
 Class level annotation for exposing controllers to Swagger UI with @SwagPath.
 By default all controllers with routes are added to Swagger.
-You can hide, but not show controllers with this annotation.
+You can hide entire paths (controllers) with this annotation.

 ```php
 use SwaggerBake\Lib\Annotation\SwagPath;